dimvic/WooCommerce-Auto-Category-Thumbnails/readme.txt

 settings, or possibly on first install of the plugin.
 [Find the Regenerate Thumbnails plugin here](http://wordpress.org/plugins/regenerate-thumbnails/ "Regenerate Thumbnails").

 == Changelog ==

+= 1.2 =
+* Fixed incompatibility with latest version of WooCommerce due to changed handling of product visibility setting

 = 1.1 =
 * Moved settings page to WooCommerce settings tab